webplatform/docs/svg/tutorials/smarter_svg_shapes/index.md

 ==Other CSS properties==

 Additional properties provide greater control over how the ends or joints of line segments appear.
-The '''stroke-linecap''' determines the appearance of the end of the line.
-Options appear as follows, with both '''round''' and '''square''' extending past the end of the line:
+The '''stroke-linecap''' property determines the appearance of the end of a stroke, or dashes within a stroke.
+Options appear as follows, with both '''round''' and
+'''square''' extending past the end of the line:

 <div style="display:inline-block">
 [[Image:svg_linecap_round.png]]
- polygon { stroke-linecap: round }
+ stroke-linecap: round;
 </div>
 <div style="display:inline-block">
 [[Image:svg_linecap_square.png]]
- polygon { stroke-linecap: square }
+ stroke-linecap: square;
 </div>
 <div style="display:inline-block">
 [[Image:svg_linecap_butt.png]]
- polygon { stroke-linecap: butt }
+ stroke-linecap: butt;
 </div>

-The '''stroke-linejoin''' property affects how joined segments appear:
+The '''stroke-linejoin''' property affects how joined segments appear, and becomes more apparent as the '''stroke-width''' increases:

 <div style="display:inline-block">
 [[Image:svg_linejoin_round.png]]
- polygon { stroke-linejoin: round }
+ stroke-linejoin: round;
 </div>
 <div style="display:inline-block">
 [[Image:svg_linejoin_bevel.png]]
- polygon { stroke-linejoin: bevel }
+ stroke-linejoin: bevel;
 </div>

 <div style="display:inline-block">
 [[Image:svg_linejoin_miter.png]]
- polygon { stroke-linejoin: miter }
+ stroke-linejoin: miter;
 </div>
 <div style="display:inline-block">
 [[Image:svg_linejoin_miterlimit.png]]
  polygon {
-   stroke-linejoin: miter;
+   stroke-linejoin   : miter;
-   stroke-miterlimit: 6;
+   stroke-miterlimit : 2;
+   stroke-width      : 10;
  }
 </div>

-Setting it to '''bevel''' diagonally shaves off sharp protruding angles.
-Setting it to '''miter''' allows angles to protrude, but subject to the '''stroke-miterlimit''' that sets the range of protruding pixels at which point the angle is beveled.
-(If
-'''stroke-miterlimit''' is unspecified, there is no beveling.)
+Setting '''stroke-linejoin''' to '''bevel''' diagonally shaves off sharp protruding angles.
+Setting it to '''miter''' allows angles to protrude, but subject to the '''stroke-miterlimit''' property, which sets the range of protruding pixels at which point the angle is beveled.
+(If '''stroke-miterlimit''' is unspecified, there is no beveling.)

 The '''stroke-dasharray''' property allows you define arbitrary dash patterns as a comma-separated list of pixel values.
-A value of ''20,10,10,10'' draws a dash 20 pixels long, followed by a gap of 10 pixels before the following 10-pixel dash:
+A value of ''20,10,10,10'' draws a dash 20 pixels long, followed by a gap of 10 pixels before the following 10-pixel dash, another gap, followed the same pattern repeated to the end of the shape:

 [[Image:svg_stroke_dasharray.png]]